codetriplett/stew/preview/stew.md

 }
 ```

-Sets of fields from other notes can be embedded by including a path before the pattern slashes.
-A dropdown will show all the available notes of that type which can be used to prefill the fields if you wish.
+Sets of fields from other notes can be embedded by including a path before the pattern.
+These fields will be imported and used like any other object, but a dropdown will be included to pick from existing notes to prefill the values.
 These prefilled values can be overridden by clicking their label, or reset by clicking the close icon that appears next to the label.
-If you also provide a pattern, it will only include items in that list which have names that match the pattern.
+If you also provide a pattern, it will only include items in that dropdown which have names that match the pattern.

 ```demo form
 {